Illinois could incentivize employers to give living organ donors 30 days paid time off

 Last month, the Illinois Senate voted unanimously to approve a measure that would provide up to $1,000 in tax breaks to businesses who provide up to 30 days of paid time off for organ donors.
 Advocates hope the incentive could encourage more living donors to sign up.

-“We feel that this is a organ donor friendly policy at the workforce,” Secretary of State Jesse White’s spokesman Henry Haupt said.
+“We feel that this is an organ donor-friendly policy at the workforce,” Secretary of State Jesse White’s spokesman Henry Haupt said.
 “We feel that it definitely promotes organ and tissue donation.”

-State senator Julie Morrison (D-Deerfield) says even if enough living donors signed up to provide a kidney to every patient on the wait list, and every one of their employers maxed out the benefits to pay for a full 30 days off of work, the cost to the state budget would add up to $1,700 per donor.

 “Which is a fraction of what it cost to provide health care, and dialysis,” Morrison said.
 “Not to mention the human suffering, the loss of work and everything for someone who needs a transplant.”